Middle Eastern Pickled Turnips

 - Garlic Dill Pickles

-How long do the pickled turnips last?
+How long do pickled turnips last?

 Using the freshest produce possible, the turnips should last up to 4 weeks in the refrigerator.